Halaf culture: Origin

 Previously, the Syrian plains were not considered as the homeland of Halaf culture, and the Halafians were seen either as hill people who descended from the nearby mountains of southeastern Anatolia, or herdsmen from northern Iraq.
 However, those views changed with the recent archaeology conducted since 1986 by Peter Akkermans, which have produced new insights and perspectives about the rise of Halaf culture.
 A formerly unknown transitional culture between the pre-Halaf Neolithic's era and Halaf's era was uncovered in the Balikh valley, at Tell Sabi Abyad (the Mound of the White Boy).

 Currently, eleven occupational layers have been unearthed in Sabi Abyad.
 Levels from 11 to 7 are considered pre-Halaf; from 6 to 4, transitional; and from 3 to 1, early Halaf.
 No hiatus in occupation is observed except between levels 11 and 10.
 The new archaeology demonstrated that Halaf culture was not sudden and was not the result of foreign people, but rather a continuous process of indigenous cultural changes in northern Syria that spread to the other regions.

 Culture

 Halaf pottery

 Halaf pottery has been found in other parts of northern Mesopotamia, such as at Nineveh and Tepe Gawra, Chagar Bazar, Tell Amarna and at many sites in Anatolia (Turkey) suggesting that it was widely used in the region.

+Painted pottery from the Halaf culture contains the earliest systematic depictions of vegetal motifs in Near Eastern prehistoric art.
+Categorized primarily into flowers, shrubs, branches, and trees, these plant designs account for approximately 15% of decorated sherds across surveyed sites, with local frequencies varying, such as 4–6% at Tell Halula.

+Floral patterns are the most common motif.
+Many show precise radial symmetry dividing space into geometric sequences of 4, 8, 16, and 32 petals, with certain vessels featuring complex grid layouts containing dozens of repeating floral elements.
+Archaeologists Yosef Garfinkel and Sarah Krulwich argue that this systematic doubling reflects early ethnomathematical understanding—skills also seen in contemporary geometric stamp seals—which likely supported daily tasks in early agrarian communities, such as dividing goods or sharing crops.
+Because specific domestic food crops are not illustrated, these patterns are generally interpreted as aesthetic choices rather than direct representations of agricultural activities.